 Although more than 50% of new businesses fail during their first year, it’s a lot more ominous than that.
 The Small Business Administration (SBA) says that only about 30% of new businesses fail during their first two years.
 But listen to this, 50% of the ones that make it past that milestone fail during their first five years, and 66% go out of business within ten years.

 What this means is that business owners are hanging on for longer and longer periods.
 They’re losing more money, and more importantly time, due to a single psychological factor called Ego.

 Of course, none of my readers have become afflicted with Ego.
 But I must discuss it here anyway.
 So that you can avoid making the same errors in judgment many of these business owners made.
 You see, due to failures in properly investigating their market, or not marketing their businesses properly, many new towing business owners find themselves in over their heads.
 And, when things begin going south, rather than making the decision to move in a different direction, many will double down and drive on.

 In an attempt to avoid looking like a buffoon who’s made an unwise business decision, many business owners put more time, effort, and money into their towing business to try to keep it afloat.

-Simply put, the reason many of these guys stick around is because the business owner has become too self-identified with the business.
-And, he’ll sacrifice everything to keep his baby going.
+Simply put, the reason many of these guys stick around is that the business owner has become too self-identified with the business.
+And he’ll sacrifice everything to keep his baby going.
 Time, headaches, money, health, even family—they all lie in the background.
-That is, until the painful moment that he decides to finally let it go, and say, tow truck business for sale.
+That is, until the painful moment that he decides to finally let it go and, say, tow truck business for sale.

 I want to help you avoid this anguish.
 The towing industry has its ups and downs.
-For you to take advantage of the ups and properly deal with the downs, you’re going to need to learn a little something firs.
-So soak up this information, learn from it and live by it, and, with proper implementation, you’ll be well on your way to owning your own towing company.
+For you to take advantage of the ups and properly deal with the downs, you’re going to need to learn a little something first.
+So soak up this information, learn from it, and live by it, and with proper implementation, you’ll be well on your way to owning your own towing company.